Frequently Asked Questions About COVID-19 Testing for Providers & Clients

 What gene targets are used in each assay?

 The UW SARS-CoV-2 Real-time RT-PCR assay targets two distinct regions within the N gene of SARS-CoV-2.
-Amplification of both targets results in a presumptive positive (detectable) test result, while amplification of one of two targets results in an inconclusive result, and amplification of neither target results a negative (non-detectable) test result.
+Amplification of both targets results in a presumptive positive (detected) test result, while amplification of one of two targets results in an inconclusive result, and amplification of neither target results a negative (not detected) test result.
 Samples with inconclusive test results should be considered as positives; due to capacity constraints follow-up testing is currently not available.

 The Hologic Emergency Use Authorization (EUA) SARS-CoV-2 assays (Fusion and Aptima) target two conserved regions of the of SARS-CoV-2 (the causative agent for COVID-19) ORF1ab gene.
 The two regions are not differentiated; amplification of either or both regions is a presumptive positive (detected) test result and amplification of neither target results a negative (not detected) test result.